Spin rotons and supersolids in binary antidipolar condensates: Introduction

 In this paper, we investigate the potential for supersolidity in binary antidipolar mixtures.
 The atoms are confined in a 3D infinite tube with the dipoles rapidly rotating around the trap's long axis, resulting in antidipoles that preserve the overall cylindrical symmetry.
 We predict a spin-roton mode and find that this is connected to a low-density supersolid phase consisting of alternating domains, which does not require quantum fluctuations for its stabilization.
-We find a unique supersolid geometry consisting of oblate spheroidal domains that maintain cylindrical symmetry, since side-by-side antidipoles attract one another within the entire radial plane, in contrast to the strong anisotropies exhibited by regular dipoles that can only attract along one of the two trapped directions.
+We find a unique supersolid geometry consisting of oblate spheroidal domains that maintain cylindrical symmetry, since side-by-side antidipoles attract one another along \emph{both} trapped directions, while normal dipoles can only attract along one, resulting in strong domain anisotropies.
 We explore the phase diagram, finding a broad binary supersolid region that extends from the quasi-1D limit to the 3D tube regime.
 We investigate the unmodulated miscible--to--supersolid phase transition and find that it is continuous throughout all regimes considered.
 Remarkably, our analytic prediction for this transition agrees well with the numerical data.
 Finally, we show examples of dynamic supersolid preparation by simulating quenches across the transition starting from the unmodulated phase, and demonstrate that phase coherence can be maintained in the binary supersolid regime.